-The Info plugin provides a pane
+The Info plugin provides a pane of

-of commonly useful metadata about the associated channel image.
-Common information includes some FITS header values, the equinox, dimensions of the image, minimum and maximum values, and the zoom level.
-As the cursor is moved around the image, the X, Y, Value, RA, and DEC values are updated to reflect the value under the cursor.
+commonly useful metadata about the associated channel image.
+Common information includes some metadata header values, coordinates, dimensions of the image, minimum and maximum values, etc. As the cursor is moved around the image, the X, Y, Value, RA, and DEC values are updated to reflect the value under the cursor.